scrabbletank/farhome-rules/rulesdoc.md

 You learn a new language of your choosing.
 You are able to translate writings written in any non-magical language to a language you know, taking 1 hour per page translated.

-#### Living Hex
-*Requires 3 proficiency in occult spells, 12th level*

-When a creature dies while inflicted by a of hex caused by your spells, you may move the hex to another creature within 2 tiles.
-Make a spellcasting roll against the creatures Willpower save.
-On success they gain hex at the same level as the dead creature.

 #### Malady
-*Requires 3 proficiency in occult spells, 9th level*
+*Requires 2 proficiency in occult spells, 9th level*

 For occult spells that target multiple creatures, such as _Trickery_, _Charming Guise_ or _Concealment_, you may target 1 extra creature.
 This creature does not add bad or terrible dice to the roll.

 #### Magic Sight
 *Requires proficiency in arcana*

 You can see the faint traces of magic around you.
-When making a perception check you may use your arcana roll, detecting a faint outline of any magical trap or effect within 6 tiles.
+You may use your arcana roll when making perception checks.
+When you do you detect a faint outline of any magical trap or effect within 6 tiles.

 #### Mana Font
 *Requires 2 Intelligence, 5th Level*

-You may spend 3 AP to restore mana equal to half your level, rounded up.
-This feat can only be used once every long rest.
+Once per rest, when casting a spell you may ignore the mana cost.

 #### Mana Recovery
-*Requires 3 proficiency in arcane spells, 9th level*
+*Requires 2 proficiency in arcane spells, 9th level*

 When casting _Barrier_, _Counter Spell_, or blocking spell damage with _Elemental Shell_ you regain 1 mana, or 2 mana if the spell is 6th level and above, regardless of the rolls outcome.